jaijalah/test-repo-2/README.md

 ## Usage

-1. Import the module into your file.
+1. Import the module and methods you'll need into your file.
 ```
 from get_pe_utils import get_system_path, get_static_data_functions, get_constants
 ```